VOL. III - CHAPTER 5

 I have done some research on my Veness ancestors.
 To find out more about the Veness family click here to go to "Volume IV - Veness - A Sussex Family".

-Click here to go to "Appendix A - The children of Thomas Barton and Mary Weston"
+Click here to go to "Appendix A - The descendants of Jenny Sweetnam nee Barton"

 To find out more about Gracie Joan Ponting click here to go "Volume I - Chapter 14 - The children of Dudley James Ponting and Grace Florence Pyne".